How To Pass Your Building Inspection

 Also read: Questions to Ask Yourself Upon Receiving a Building Report

 A building inspection covers all reachable sections of the asset and excludes areas that are obscured or blocked.
-Some of the areas and items included in the building inspection are:
+A building inspection typically includes readily accessible areas such as:

 Why is it important to property buyers